 2022 KTM 1290 Super Adventure R

-KTM’s top-dog, off-road-ready adventure bike, the 1290 Super Adventure R gets a range of updates for 2022, including engine/chassis tweaks, updated WP XPLOR suspension, Bridgestone AX41 tires, rally-inspired bodywork, and more.
+KTM’s top-dog, off-road-ready adventure bike, the 1290 Super Adventure R gets a range of updates for 2022, including engine and chassis tweaks, updated WP XPLOR suspension, Bridgestone AX41 tires, rally-inspired bodywork, and more.
 MSRP is $19,499.

 2022 KTM 1290 Super Adventure S